furiousteabag/asmirnov.xyz/content/askguru.md

 This realization led us to a hypothesis that was driving the development of AskGuru for these months: **SMBs in the Customer support and Knowledge Management software development fields, who have the resources but lack the engineering capacity, would prefer to buy ready-to-use AI tools rather than develop them in-house**.
 We believed it was crucial for these smaller CS/KMS providers to integrate ChatGPT-powered features immediately for automatic Q&A, dialogue summarization, semantic retrieval, and more.
 This urgency comes from observing major players like Intercom, Zendesk, and Zoho rapidly incorporating AI into their offerings ^[[Revolutionizing CS/CX: Market overview (askguru.ai/blog)](https://www.askguru.ai/blog/revolutionizing-cs-cx-a-deep-dive-into-the-ai-capabilities-of-leading-cs-cx-software-providers){target="\_blank"}], with smaller companies likely to follow suit.

+## Building in the AI space

+Situation when the product is not gaining much traction is not unique in any sense.
+It's often a good time to pause, reflect on learnings, and maybe pivot.
+But here's the thing: I'm not keen on continuing to develop a product where OpenAI API lies as the core.

+Half a year ago I was convinced that building additional features around powerful foundation AI model is a viable strategy.
+Howewer, OpenAI's recent updates ^[[New models and developer products announced at DevDay (openai.com/blog)](https://openai.com/blog/new-models-and-developer-products-announced-at-devday){target="\_blank"}] ^[[Introducing GPTs (openai.com/blog)](https://openai.com/blog/introducing-gpts){target="\_blank"}] including the [Assistants API](https://platform.openai.com/docs/assistants/overview){target="\_blank"} with [RAG](https://platform.openai.com/docs/assistants/tools/knowledge-retrieval){target="\_blank"}, [history thread management](https://platform.openai.com/docs/assistants/how-it-works/managing-threads-and-messages){target="\_blank"} and [code interpreter](https://platform.openai.com/docs/assistants/tools/code-interpreter){target="\_blank"} show that they're aiming to be more than just a provider of foundation models.
+They're willing to be an all-in-one AI development platform.
+This shift makes it risky to have their API as the backbone of a product, because there's always the chance OpenAI might add features which makes my product obsolete.

+A common strategy for creating a unique selling point is collecting client data to fine-tune custom models, creating a so-called "data flywheel".
+For me it is hard to agree with that because no company wants their data used as training material for a model that'll eventually serve their competitors.
+This means that I will end up fine-tuning models for each client with their data, which isn't scalable and involves a lot of manual work.
+That means that everything I need is a single Q&A RAG model, finetuned to utilize context and follow specific output format.
+Such model could be finetuned on a synthetic datasets from GPT4 outputs without a need of a flywheels.

+An even bigger question is whether local models are necessary at all when OpenAI's models are so efficient.
+In our interviews, we've often heard companies express concerns about using OpenAI's API, fearing it might compromise their clients' data.
+These companies generally fall into three categories:

+1. Those who simply don't need or want AI.

+2. Those who don't trust OpenAI API but trust established providers like [Azure OpenAI Service](https://azure.microsoft.com/en-in/products/ai-services/openai-service){target="\_blank"}.

+3. Companies in sectors like banking, insurance, or consulting.
+Many haven't moved to cloud computing and rely on their own data centers.
+For them, the return on investment for AI features like Q&A and summarization isn't clear, given the need for significant CPU, RAM, or GPU resources.

+Given that, I don't think any local models are needed in a customer support space.

+Generally, AI has become too commoditized to be the central feature of a product.
+It's now just another tool, like a database or cloud service.
+It is especially sad for me as a Machine Learning engineer!

 ## Tech details

 The main value proposition of AskGuru is Q&A over PDFs, crawled websites, markdown, and plain text files.
 We've enhanced this with several features: